raspberrypilearning/paint-box/en/step_1.md

 ---
 title: What you will learn
 ---
-- How to use the Pen extension in Scratch
+- Add the pen extension in Scratch
-- How to use broadcasts to communicate between sprites
+- Use broadcasts to control a sprite in Scratch
-- How to detect mouse events
+- Recall how to respond to mouse events in Scratch
 --- /collapse ---

 --- collapse ---